Five Benjamin Franklin Books With Encouragement and Inspiration

-As an author myself, I find what Franklin did with The Way to Wealth was intriguing, since material we create for one subject can many times apply to a different subject if it’s along the same logical path.
+As an author myself, I find what Franklin did with The Way to Wealth was intriguing, since the material we create for one subject can many times apply to a different topic if it’s along the same logical path.

 This book is an easy read.
 It only has three short chapters but packs a lot of useful information.

-It’s a great book for young people.
-Ben included specific advice for employees who are just starting out in a career.
-What I found most fascinating is that it applies to today’s economy too.
-Some things don’t change.
+It’s an excellent book for young people.
+Ben included specific advice for employees who are just beginning a career.
+What I found fascinating is that it applies to today’s economy too.
+Some things never change.

 Poor Richard's Almanack

 At the request of his wife (as he called her) to make extra money from his writing, Franklin started creating annual papers in 1733 for the public good (as he put it) under his pseudonym, Richard Saunders.
 He called it Poor Richard's Almanack.